backdrop-contrib/views_timelinejs/README.md

   conforming to a [PHP supported date and time format] (http://php.net/manual/en/datetime.formats.php).

+  Start dates are required by event slides and eras.
+If this mapping is not configured or if the field does not output dates in a valid format, then the slides or eras will not be added to the timeline.

 * End date - The selected field should contain a string representing a date conforming to a [PHP supported date and time format] (http://php.net/manual/en/datetime.formats.php).

+  End dates are required by eras.
+If this mapping is not configured or if the field does not output dates in a valid format, then the eras will not be added to the timeline.

 * Display date - The selected field should contain a string.
 TimelineJS will display this value instead of the values of the start and end date fields.